2025 Colorado 2A Legislative Watch

 SB25-003 | Semi-Auto Gun Ban / Assault Weapons Ban | Oppose | Sullivan Gonzales Froelich Boesenecker | —- | • Signed by Governor Polis on 4/10 | Prohibits the sale, manufacture or purchase of semi-automatic weapons that use detachable magazines.
 Bans bump stocks and rapid fire trigger activators in Colorado. |

-SB25-034 | Voluntary Do-Not-Sell Firearms Waiver | Oppose | Kipp Boesenecker | —- | • Awaiting Governor Signature | Voluntarily waives the right to purchase a firearm. |
+SB25-034 | Voluntary Do-Not-Sell Firearms Waiver | Oppose | Kipp Boesenecker | —- | • Signed by Governor Polis on 6/2 | Voluntarily waives the right to purchase a firearm. |

-HB25-1062 | Penalty for Theft of Firearms | Support | Armagost Duran Hinrichsen | —- | • Awaiting Governor Signature | Makes theft of a firearm a
+HB25-1062 | Penalty for Theft of Firearms | Support | Armagost Duran Hinrichsen | —- | • Signed by Governor Polis on 6/2 | Makes theft of a firearm a

 class 6 felony, regardless of the firearm’s value.
 Subsequent violations,